 - 1 small onion, quartered

 - 1 corned beef brisket, (2-4 lb) rinsed and trimmed

 - 1/2 head cabbage, cored and cut into wedges

-- Place potatoes, carrots, and onion in 6-quart slow cooker.
+- Place potatoes, carrots, and onion in a 6-quart slow cooker.
 Pour 3-4 cups of water over the vegetables, enough to just cover.
 Place the corned beef brisket over the vegetables.
 Sprinkle with pickling spice and minced garlic, cover, and cook on HIGH for 7-8 hours.